SweetAdjPotato/TV-script-generation/README.md

 ## Results<a name="results"></a>

 Using the LSTM RNN model with 2 hidden layer, 300 embeddings and 0.001 learning rate, the final training loss is 3.35 after traing 10 epochs.
-Two of the sample scripts generated using the model can be found [sample #1](generated_script_1.txt) and [sample #2](generated_script_2.txt)
+Two of the sample scripts generated using the model can be found <a href="/generated_script_1.txt">sample #1</a> and <a href="/generated_script_2.txt">sample #2</a>.

 ## Licensing, Authors, and Acknowledgements<a name="licensing"></a>